All Episodes

 They turned the rock upside down.

-Perry had taken the name off of the rock, or his father had back in 1983, if not earlier.
+Perry had taken the name off of the rock, or his father had, back in 1983, if not earlier.

-And it's been it's been painted over.
+And it's been painted over.

 What's your reaction to that?